-The Organisation carries out due diligence processes in relation to ensuring slavery and/or human trafficking does not take place in its organisation or supply chains, including conducting a review of the controls of its suppliers.
-The Organisation has not, to its knowledge, conducted any business with another organisation which has been found to have involved itself with modern slavery.
+The Organisation conducts due diligence processes in relation to ensuring slavery and/or human trafficking does not take place in its organisation or supply chains, including conducting a review of the controls of its suppliers.
+The Organisation has not, to its knowledge, conducted business with any organisation which has been found to have involved itself with modern slavery.